 Best Universities for Pre-Med Students: List of Top Schools

 Although medical schools are often indifferent to an applicant's major, they usually look for prerequisite coursework in general and organic chemistry, biology, English and physics.
 A strong undergraduate grade point average and competitive Medical College Admissions Test (MCAT) scores can also help students gain entry to a good medical or dental school.
-Some of the best universities for pre-med students include the two Ivy League and national university highlighted below.
+Some of the best universities for pre-med students include the three universities highlighted below, all of which are highly ranked by U.S. News & World Report.

 Top U.S. Schools with Pre-Med Programs